SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ]
 ```

+A special severity of type "maintenance" is given the exact value of 0.

 This means:

-- operational from 0 to 25
+- maintenance at 0
-- maintenance from 26 to 50
+- operational from 1 to 33
-- limited from 51 to 75
+- limited from 34 to 66
-- broken from 76 to 100.
+- broken from 67 to 100.

 A value of 100 is the maximum of the severity value.